HenryMelo01/rancher_terraform_provision/README.md

 # rancher_terraform_provision
-Modify terraform.tfvars to set the variables
+Modify terraform.tfvars to set the variables <br>
 Modify main.tf to set the bucket to safe the .tfstate

 # run